Pro-Russia Serbs march in Belgrade as country treads ever finer line between East and West | Law-Order

 Pro-Russia Serbs march in Belgrade as country treads ever finer line between East and West

+The political views of many in Serbia are influenced by tabloids close to Vucic, which have echoed Moscow's view of the war in Ukraine, with one carrying the headline 'Ukraine attacked Russia!' on the first day of the invasion.
+But there is also support for Ukraine, with dozens protesting Russia's invasion in front of its embassy earlier this week and more events expected over the weekend.

-Serbs waving Russian flags and carrying pictures of President Vladimir Putin marched through Belgrade on route to the Russian embassy on Friday, in a rare show of public support for Moscow after its invasion of Ukraine.
+Thousands of Serbs waving Russian flags and carrying pictures of President Vladimir Putin marched through Belgrade to the Russian embassy on Friday, in a rare show of public support for Moscow after its invasion of Ukraine.
 Serbia is performing a delicate balancing act between its European aspirations, partnership with NATO and its centuries-old religious, ethnic and political alliance with Russia.

-Serbs waving Russian flags and carrying pictures of President Vladimir Putin marched through Belgrade on route to the Russian embassy on Friday, in a rare show of public support for Moscow after its invasion of Ukraine.

-Serbia is performing a delicate balancing act between its European aspirations, partnership with NATO and its centuries-old religious, ethnic and political alliance with Russia.
-For many ordinary Serbs, the memory of NATO's bombing of strategic targets in Serbia to bring an end to the Balkan wars of the 1990s is still all too fresh, an action that was strongly opposed by Russia at the U.N.
-Security Council.
+Some 4,000 people joined the march after gathering in front of a monument of Russian Tsar Nicholas II in central Belgrade, where they played Russian and Serbian anthems and hailed the two countries as brethren nations.
+"This is about saving mankind," said an elderly man carrying a Russian flag.
+"This is a struggle between good and bad, and we know, thank God, that Mother Russia will win."

+A younger man wearing a cap with a red star symbol said he came to support Russia in everything it does.
+"This is the only right thing to do," he said.

-Among them were local members of Russia's "Night Wolves" motorcycle club, known to have close ties to Putin and with a history of fighting in Ukraine on the side of pro-Russian separatists during the 2014 Crimea crisis and war over the Donbass region.
-The political views of many in Serbia are formed by tabloids close to Vucic, which have echoed Moscow's view of the war in Ukraine, with one carrying the headline 'Ukraine attacked Russia!' on the first day of the invasion.
+Among the protesters were also local members of Russia's "Night Wolves" motorcycle club, known to have close ties to Putin and with a history of fighting in Ukraine on the side of pro-Russian separatists during the 2014 Crimea crisis and war over the Donbass region.
+The political views of many in Serbia are influenced by tabloids close to Vucic, which have echoed Moscow's view of the war in Ukraine, with one carrying the headline 'Ukraine attacked Russia!' on the first day of the invasion.

 But there is also support for Ukraine, with dozens protesting Russia's invasion in front of its embassy earlier this week and more events expected over the weekend.
 Russia calls its actions a 'special operation' designed not to occupy territory but to destroy its neighbour's military capabilities and capture what it regards as dangerous nationalists.